gwen-interpreter/gwen/README.md

 [features](https://github.com/cucumber/cucumber/wiki/Feature-Introduction) as input and produces automation instructions as output.
 It has an abstracted [evaluation engine](https://github.com/gwen-interpreter/gwen/wiki/Evaluation-Engines) allowing any type of automation to be mixed in.
 We have developed and shared a [web engine](https://github.com/gwen-interpreter/gwen-web/wiki) that you can download and use to automate web pages and web application testing by writing specifications instead of code.

 - [Gwen-web](https://github.com/gwen-interpreter/gwen-web/wiki)
-  - A Gwen engine that maps Gherkin features to [Selenium WebDriver](http://www.seleniumhq.org/projects/webdriver) instructions.
+  - A Gwen engine that maps Gherkin features to [Selenium WebDriver](http://www.seleniumhq.org/projects/webdriver) instructions to automate online activities and web application testing.

 ### Current Status